Spotlight (soundtrack): Reception

-Music critic Jonathan Broxton summarised "The themes are ambiguously understated, and as such will not resonate with the ‘common listener’, while the reliance on rhythm, texture and movement rather than melody and variation will likely alienate those who need more of the latter and less of the former in their film music.
-Not only that, but anyone who comes to this score having loved his Lord of the Rings and Hobbit scores are likely to be aghast, especially if they don’t realize that this sort of music, rather than the bold strokes provided for Frodo and company, has typified much more of his career."
+Music critic Jonathan Broxton of Movie Music UK summarised "The themes are ambiguously understated, and as such will not resonate with the 'common listener', while the reliance on rhythm, texture and movement rather than melody and variation will likely alienate those who need more of the latter and less of the former in their film music.
+Not only that, but anyone who comes to this score having loved his Lord of the Rings and Hobbit scores are likely to be aghast, especially if they don't realize that this sort of music, rather than the bold strokes provided for Frodo and company, has typified much more of his career."

 Justin Chang of Variety wrote that Shore's score "busily marking the passage of time in the background".
 Michael Philips of Chicago Tribune wrote "Composer Howard Shore probably needed one more insinuating piano theme on which to pull moody variations.
 There are moments of overstatement, and some drab staging.
 But it feels honest and earnest in all the right ways."

 Collider ranked the musical score for Spotlight third on the "10 Best Movie Scores of 2015".
 Matt Goldberg complimented "Relying mostly on piano, Spotlight almost has the feel of a dirge and provides a constant reminder of innocence lost."
-IndieWire also listed the scored in the "30 Best Scores & Soundtracks of 2015", while a review complimented:"Steering away from the religious allusions or Boston Irish folksiness that lesser composers might have employed, Shore’s work here gives the film much of its propulsive, ever-searching energy, pushing you along with the journalists as they try to make their case, relying on a simple, almost minimalist piano-led collection of instruments.
-It’s as sober, understated, unsentimental and sophisticated as the film it works for, and yet it doesn’t feel like Shore’s restraining himself: Indeed, as different as it is from his other work, it feels like he’s the only composer who could have written it."
+IndieWire also listed the scored in the "30 Best Scores & Soundtracks of 2015", while a review complimented:"Steering away from the religious allusions or Boston Irish folksiness that lesser composers might have employed, Shore's work here gives the film much of its propulsive, ever-searching energy, pushing you along with the journalists as they try to make their case, relying on a simple, almost minimalist piano-led collection of instruments.
+It's as sober, understated, unsentimental and sophisticated as the film it works for, and yet it doesn't feel like Shore's restraining himself: Indeed, as different as it is from his other work, it feels like he's the only composer who could have written it."